nginxinc/kubernetes-ingress/site/content/configuration/access-control.md

 ---

-## Update the policy
+## Update the Policy to create an allow rule

-Create a new policy with the file _access-control-policy-allow.yaml_, updating the _allow_ field to the subnet of your machine.
+Update the Policy with the file _access-control-policy-allow.yaml_, setting the _allow_ field to the subnet of your machine.

 {{< ghcode "https://raw.githubusercontent.com/nginxinc/kubernetes-ingress/refs/heads/main/examples/custom-resources/access-control/access-control-policy-allow.yaml" "hl_lines=7-8" >}}

-Apply the policy:
+Apply the Policy:

 ```shell
 kubectl apply -f access-control-policy-allow.yaml